bmeurant/technical-docs/software-architecture/api-paradigms/openapi.md

 ## Example OpenAPI 3.0 Definition

 Here is a minimal example of an OpenAPI 3.0 definition in YAML for a simple User API.
+It includes a `securitySchemes` definition for [[jwt|JWT]] Bearer authentication and applies it to an endpoint.

 ```yaml
 openapi: 3.0.0